PCB Solder Mask

-Using air-spray, the LPI is applied using a single spray gun or multiple spray guns.
-This is a conventional spray technique where a thin liquid resists are intermixed with decompressing air at the nozzle of a spray gun.
-The resulting atomized droplets resist and then carried by the air pressure force onto the circuit board.
+Using air spray, the LPI is applied using a single spray gun or multiple spray guns.
+This is a conventional spray technique where thin liquid resists are intermixed with decompressing air at the nozzle of a spray gun.
+The resulting atomized droplets resist and are then carried by the air pressure force onto the circuit board.
 Air spray generally produces a uniform coating with multiple gun spray systems tending to form “stripes” due to overlap or interference between adjacent guns across the board.

 2.3.3 LPI Curtain Coating

 Curtain Coating – High-Speed with Low Material Loss LPI Applying Method